d12frosted/elpa-mirror/gnu/tempel-readme.txt

 2 Quick start
 ═════════════

-  As of 2022-01-05 the package is not yet available in a package repository and has to be installed manually with `package-install-file'.
+  The package is available on GNU ELPA and MELPA and can be installed with `package-install'.
+In the following we show an example configuration, which relies on on `use-package'.

   ┌────
-  │ ;; Bind the Tempel commands
+  │ ;; Configure Tempel
   │ (use-package tempel
   │   :bind (("M-+" . tempel-complete) ;; Alternative tempel-expand
   │ 	 ("M-*" . tempel-insert))
+  │
   │   :init
   │
   │   ;; Setup completion at point
   │   (defun tempel-setup-capf ()
-  │     ;; Add the Tempel Capf to `completion-at-point-functions'.
-  │     ;; The depth is set to -1, such that `tempel-expand' is tried *before* the │     ;; programming mode Capf.
-If a template name can be completed it takes │     ;; precedence over the programming mode completion. `tempel-expand' only │     ;; triggers on exact matches.
-Alternatively use `tempel-complete' if you │     ;; want to see all matches, but then Tempel will probably trigger too │     ;; often when you don't expect it.
+  │     ;; Add the Tempel Capf to `completion-at-point-functions'. `tempel-expand' │     ;; only triggers on exact matches.
+Alternatively use `tempel-complete' if │     ;; you want to see all matches, but then Tempel will probably trigger too │     ;; often when you don't expect it.
+  │     ;; NOTE: We add `tempel-expand' *before* the main programming mode Capf, │     ;; such that it will be tried first.
+  │     (setq-local completion-at-point-functions
-  │     (add-hook 'completion-at-point-functions #'tempel-expand -1 'local))
+  │ 		(cons #'tempel-expand
+  │ 		      completion-at-point-functions)))
+  │
   │   (add-hook 'prog-mode-hook 'tempel-setup-capf)
   │   (add-hook 'text-mode-hook 'tempel-setup-capf)
   │